The State of the Music Industry in 2025: What Creators Should Know

 Previous articleMeet LAVI$H: The Rapper Redefining Hip-Hop with Afrobeat Fusions

-Chris "Shmiddy" Schmidt – Contributing Writer, Music Industry Weekly Chris "Shmiddy" Schmidt is a seasoned attorney and business strategist who has spent over two decades counseling creatives in the music industry.
-While he currently serves as Chief Legal Officer of a $3 billion health and wellness company, he remains committed to helping and supporting artists, producers, and songwriters whenever his schedule allows.
-Throughout his career, Shmiddy has helped renowned creatives navigate contracts, intellectual property, and business strategy, earning RIAA Gold and Platinum Awards for his contributions.
-As the founder of Maximum Velocity Partners, LLC and a Forbes Business Development Council Member and writer, he continues to offer valuable insights on brand protection, entrepreneurship, and industry growth.
-Through his contributions to Music Industry Weekly, Shmiddy provides practical legal and business guidance to help creatives protect their work, maximize their earnings, and build long-term success in the entertainment industry.
+Chris is a seasoned attorney and business strategist with over two decades of experience counseling artists, producers, and songwriters in the music industry.
+Currently serving as Chief Legal Officer of a $3 billion company, Chris remains deeply committed to supporting the creative community whenever his schedule allows.
+Over the course of his career, he has helped renowned creatives and entrepreneurs navigate contracts, protect their intellectual property, and structure their business ventures — contributions that have earned him multiple RIAA Gold and Platinum Awards.
+As the founder of Maximum Velocity Partners, LLC and a member of the Forbes Business Development Council, Chris regularly shares insights on branding, entrepreneurship, IP protection, and industry growth.
+Through his contributions to Music Industry Weekly, Chris offers practical legal and business guidance to help music professionals protect their work, increase their earnings, and build long-term success in today’s evolving music entertainment landscape.